flowr-analysis/flowr/wiki/Dataflow Graph.md

 <summary style="color:gray">Dataflow Graph of the R Code</summary>

-The analysis required _1.87 ms_ (incl. parse and normalize) within the generation environment.
+The analysis required _1.61 ms_ (including parse and normalize) within the generation environment.
 The following marks are used in the graph to highlight sub-parts (uses ids): {1, 1->5, 9->5}.
 We encountered no unknown side effects during the analysis.